 - Virtual net metering: Virtual net metering for either community solar or tenant aggregation will soon be available for some Virginia solar customers (as of August 2020).
 While Dominion has a program that is called community solar, the program does not allow individuals to own or develop their own shared solar facilities.
 Learn more about community solar.

 Virginia utilities shouldn’t be able to limit our ability to go solar.
 Yet they have actively lobbied to impose arbitrary and technically unsound limits on net metering limiting customer options.
 Sign the Virginia Declaration of Solar Rights and help expand net metering in the state.

 Get help from fellow solar owners

-If you’re having trouble with net metering or getting your system interconnected, post to the Virginia listserv to get help.
+If you’re having trouble with net metering or getting your system interconnected, join us as a Basic Member (free) and access our Virginia listserv where you can post about your problem and get help.

 File a complaint